segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 # Install requirements

 Get your system ready to start working with the MEAN stack...
-All instructions are based on Ubuntu OS, however, many will work exactly the same on MacOS.
-You might need to do some searching to find different commands under other operating systems, however, the principles and packages are always the same.
+All instructions are based on Ubuntu OS, however, many will work exactly the same on MacOS and there are additional tips and links below.
+You might need to do some searching and error finding to establish different commands under other operating systems.
+However, the principles and packages are always the same.

 ## npm and Docker